Nannies/child carers are responsible for the care, wellbeing and education of infants, toddlers and children in the

 Pay for nannies/child carers varies depending on their qualifications and experience, and location.

-- Unqualified nannies/child carers with less than one years' experience usually earn between minimum wage and $19 an hour.
+- Unqualified nannies/child carers with less than one years' experience usually earn minimum wage.

-- Qualified nannies/child carers with more than one years' experience can earn between $20 and $22 an hour.
+- Qualified nannies/child carers with more than one years' experience can earn up to $30 an hour.

 Nannies/child carers who live with the families they work for usually receive free accommodation and food, but their wages may be reduced to cover those costs.